mastered in the open blog — burn=materialistic_ROTI + self_discipline

 https://stackoverflow.com/questions/34049186/why-not-lock-on-a-value-based-class section on “UPDATE – 2019/05/18” has a great illustration

 Auto-boxing of “33” usually produces distinct objects each time, but could also produce the same object repeatedly.
 Compiler has the leeway to optimize, just as in c++.

 Remember: locking is based on object identity.

 Many China colleagues (YH, CSY, CSDoctor, Jenny as examples) say their classmates earn much more than them in the U.S. These colleagues seem to claim their Typical Chinese counterpart earns higher than in the U.S.

 Reality — those classmates are outliers.
 The average salary in China is much lower than U.S. Just look at statistics.

 Some of these guys (like CSY) feel inferior and regret coming to the U.S.

 — cost of reasonable lifestyle

 Many Chinese friends complain that cost level is higher in China than U.S. and Singapore.
 A young MLP colleague (Henry) said a RMB 500k/year feels insufficient to a Chinese 20-something.

-In reality, per-sqft property price is indeed higher in some cities than in the U.S. For almost everything else, China cost level is much lower than in the U.S. Just look at statistics.
+In reality, per-sqft property price is indeed higher in some cities than in the U.S. Everything else in China, cost level is much lower than in the U.S. Just look at statistics.

 https://fiximate.fixtrading.org/ is the best available.